eriklindgren/infinite-scroll-demo/README.md

 # Infinite Scroll Demo

-A demonstration app showing how to implement infinite scroll with multiple data sources and back button support.
+A vibe-coded demonstration app showing how to implement infinite scroll with multiple data sources and back button support.

 ## Features